tmobile/opensource/content/blog/posts/loadtest.md

 +++
 date = "2019-08-28T09:00:00-07:00"
 draft = false
-title = "loadtest - an R Package for Load Testing" summary = "An R package that allows for simple load testing of websites and APIs." categories = ["resources"] tags= ["R", "testing", "data science", "AI", "T-Mobile"]
+title = "loadtest: an R Package for Load Testing" summary = "An R package that allows for simple load testing of websites and APIs." categories = ["resources"] tags= ["R", "testing", "data science", "AI", "T-Mobile"]